 The legacy of the great PARAPPA THE RAPPER Playstation video game lives on.

 In 1994 I was hired by Sony Creative Products, a licensing company inside Sony Music Japan.
-I was visiting their Tokyo office, and designing cute characters for printed products, clothing and toys.
+I was hired to design cute characters for printed products, clothing and toys.
 I designed a bored brown bear named PJ Berri, a cute precocious girl named Pony Pony, a blue fashionable cat named Katy Kat, and a super happy flower girl named Sunny Funny.
 Sony Creative was designing products with these fun characters.

 Little did I know in another Sony office, Matsaya Matsuura, a well know pop musician was developing a game for a brand new game platform called Playstation.
 His game was an interesting “simon says” that used rap beats.
 He was already a fan of my artwork, and when he found out I was already working for Sony, he asked the people at Sony Creative Products if I would design the characters and world for his game.